expo/router/docs/docs/features/linking.md

 - `href` can also accept an object like `{ pathname: 'profile', params: { id: '123' } }` to navigate to dynamic routes.
 - Use the `replace` prop to replace the current route in the history instead of pushing a new route.

 The Link component renders a `<Text>` component by default.
 You can customize the component by passing `asChild` which will forward all props to the first child of the Link component.
+The child component must support the `onPress` and `onClick` props, `href` and `accessibilityRole` will also be passed down.

 ```js
 import { Pressable, Text } from 'react-native';